MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/expanded-scope/multiple-data-centers.md

 ## Secure and manage process changes

-Secure an manage processes should be unchanged by this scope expansion
+Secure and manage processes should be unchanged by this scope expansion.

 ## Next steps